2.4 Applying a critical approach

 The researchers conclude that mortality and morbidity are ‘significant elements of multiple social problems that affect young people in poor neighbourhoods – and their transitions to adulthood’ (p.
 15).

 This research is another important reminder that young people's health is produced in and by diverse and unequal social contexts.
-A critical approach, by attending to the ways in which factors such as class and gender structure young people's experience of physical and mental wellbeing, undercuts the attempts to generalise either about the state of young people's health or about its causes that we saw exemplified in the media ‘scare stories’ quoted in the course overview.
+A critical approach, by attending to the ways in which factors such as class and gender structure young people's experience of physical and mental wellbeing, undercuts the attempts to generalise either about the state of young people's health or about its causes that you saw exemplified in the media ‘scare stories’ quoted in Section 1 Young people’s health: media coverage.

 A holistic model of young people's wellbeing, linking mental, physical and social dimensions, has begun to replace traditional medical models, which tended to promote an individualistic model of health.